Considering an apartment renovation in NYC and trying to find the right contractor? These are top two challenges in hiring general contractors.

 In addition to the two biggest potential challenges, you may find some more helpful information in this curated collection of related blogs from our series about contractor considerations:

-A survey found that 69% of homeowners cited poor general contractor performance as a reason for the failure of their projects.
+A survey found 69% of people who had recent renovations and were displeased with their renovation cited poor general contractor performance as a reason for the failure of their projects.
 Yikes!

-Can you remodel a kitchen in just 20 minutes?
+Can you remodel a kitchen in just 20 days?
 How much do bathroom renovations actually cost?
-Our CEO Aaron Popowsky shared some thoughts on these questions and more.
+Our CEO shared some thoughts on these questions and more.

-If you’re searching for a general contractor to hire for your apartment renovation, you might find that a design-build firm like Gallery, which handles every aspect of a project from start to finish, is better suited for your needs.
-If a New York apartment renovation is in your future, contact us at your convenience for a free consultation.
+If you’re looking to hire a general contractor for an upcoming apartment renovation, you might find a full-service design-build firm like Gallery, which handles every aspect of a project from start to finish, is better suited for your needs.
+If a luxury apartment renovation is in your future, contact us at your convenience for a consultation to see why our New York City apartment renovation and remodeling services are the most mindful choice when considering a home renovation contractor near Manhattan and Brooklyn.